 Where to Fish in Arizona

 Arizona has many great fishing spots.
 Some people choose to stick to the Phoenix metropolitan area so that they can go fishing more often.
-Others head to northern regions of the state to go fishing as it’s often easier to get a bite in these cooler waters.
+Others head to northern regions of the state for fishing as it’s often easier to get a bite in these cooler waters.
 Still others head to nationally recognized fishing areas such as Lake Mead and Lake Powell.

 Camping and Fishing in Arizona